wbx200/PUI2016_wbx200/HW5_wbx200/README.md

+#Assignment 1
+<br>I reviewed the solutions to Assignment 3 and 4 as the basis for this Assignment.
+I collaborated closely with my group members - Kelsey Reid, Matt Sloane, Marc Toneatto, and Ozgur Akkas for this assignment.
+Kelsey and Matt spearheaded the coding efforts.

 #Assignment 2
 <br>I followed the skeleton notebook as laid out by Prof. Bianco and collaborated closely with Yao Wang.
 Yao Wang had provided the majority of the code, and I brought up several points - e.g. the gender equality income line having to take the form of y=x.<br>